microsoft/vscode-docs/release-notes/latest.md

 - install the VS Code [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 - use `eslint --init` to create an initial eslint configuration by answering questions or by picking a popular configuration.

-**Tip** If you use JSON as the format of the eslint configuration file, then VS Code can provide you with IntelliSense when you edit the file.
+**Tip** If you use JSON as the format of the eslint configuration file, then VS Code can provide you with IntelliSense when you edit the `.eslintrs.json` file.

-Notice, if you answer `yes` to "Do you use React", then the setting `experimentalObjectRestSpread` is enabled.
-Support for ObjectRestSpread is not yet provided by Salsa (see [#2103](https://github.com/Microsoft/TypeScript/issues/2103)).

-Finally, this [.eslintrc.json](https://gist.github.com/egamma/65c0e2a832393e3b625a) corresponds roughly to the lint settings of the old JavaScript infrastructure.
+This [.eslintrc.json](https://gist.github.com/egamma/65c0e2a832393e3b625a) corresponds roughly to the lint settings of the old JavaScript infrastructure.

 ### Changes in `jsconfig.json`